artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 So, interviews are over.
 What is happening behind the scenes?
 After your interviews are done, there will be a flurry of behind the scenes emails.
 From my experience at Artsy, it probably takes a few days to get enough of a consensus around a yay/nay.
 Someone should be keeping the applicant up to date, even if it's a matter of "not yet, but we're talking."

 This bit is hard, because you're in limbo, and it can take a while.
 I think with Sarah this took about a week and a half, from her final interviews to being able to send her an offer.
 Which I'm sure for her weren't great, she could be so close to an offer - or weeks wasted on moving towards another.
-Sending "Gow's it going?" emails is totally fine if you've not heard back in a week.
+Sending "How's it going?" emails is totally fine if you've not heard back in a week.
 It's not cool for a company to not get back to you if you have interviewed.

 ### On the Launch Pad